oceanprotocol-archive/dev-ocean/doc/architecture/squid.md

 Returns

-`bool to indicate success/failure of the transfer`
+`bool to indicate success/failure of the template creation`

 Example
 ```js